eclipse-tractusx/sig-architecture/docs/decision-records/0001_identity-hub_and_issuer-service.md

 To remove this dependency, we need both a new open-source credential service and an issuer service that does not rely on proprietary software.
 Both must implement the [Decentralized Claims Protocol](https://eclipse-dataspace-dcp.github.io/decentralized-claims-protocol/), which Catena-X has committed to.

+## Evaluation criteria

+Possible approaches are evaluated based on a set of requirements the issuer service should fulfil.

+### Functional

+The issuer service should support the following features without delegation to or reliance on external, proprietary services:

+- VC creation
+- VC signing
+- VC revocation
+- did management
+- key management
+- implement the DCP protocol

+### Non-functional

+#### Reusability across Manufacturing-X

+To enable interoperability with other dataspaces, the issuer service must not be specific to the Catena-X dataspace, but at the very least be reusable across Manufacturing-X.

+#### Support for credential services independent of where they are hosted

+Credential services in future releases may be hosted by various parties (e.g. operating company, ESP, dataspace member).
+Therefor, the issuer service must not rely on the credential service being hosted by any specific entity.

+#### Be open for extension

+The Tractus-X architecture must be able to support potential new protocols and new credential types in the future without requiring extensive refactoring of the existing code base.

 ## Possible approaches

 Theoretically, it would be possible to continue development of the `ssi-credential-issuer` component until all of the aforementioned drawbacks are addressed.